Enhancing the significance of astrophysical events with multimessenger coincidences: Method

 It is striking that without knowing anything about the inner details or Bayesian priors of the original $p_{\rm astro}$, nor additional information about the GW trigger, we can update its probability of being astrophysical with the data of additional messengers. \textit{Assuming} a joint emission, this extra likelihood ratio term in the expression decreases for ``better'' coincidences, which increases the $p_{\rm astro}$.

-Until now $\nu$ has been a placeholder for the secondary messenger and one can even consider it as a set of several additional messengers.
+Until now, $\nu$ has been a placeholder for the secondary messenger and one can even consider it as a set of several additional messengers.
 The structure of the likelihood ratio term will depend on how many and what kind of messengers one has.
-From this point on we continue by considering the IceCube's high-energy neutrino data and expand these likelihoods as an example application.
+From this point on, we continue by considering the IceCube's high-energy neutrino data and expand these likelihoods as an example application albeit any other messenger or messenger combinations can be used analogously.